Kama: Deity

 Kama is deified as Kamadeva and his consort Rati.
 Deity Kama is comparable to the Greek deity Eros—they both trigger human sexual attraction and sensual desire.
 Kama rides a parrot, and the deity is armed with bow and arrows to pierce hearts.
 The bow is made of sugarcane stalk, the bowstring is a line of bees, and the arrows are tipped with five flowers representing five emotions-driven love states.
 The five flowers on Kama arrows are lotus flower (infatuation), ashoka flower (intoxication with thoughts about the other person), mango flower (exhaustion and emptiness in absence of the other), jasmine flower (pining for the other) and blue lotus flower (paralysis with confusion and feelings).
 These five arrows also have names, the last and most dangerous of which is Sammohanam, infatuation.

-Kama is also known as Ananga (literally "one without body") because desire strikes formlessly, through feelings in unseen ways.
+Kama is also known as Ananga (literally "one without limbs") because desire strikes formlessly, through feelings in unseen ways.
 The other names for deity Kama include Madan (he who intoxicates with love), Manmatha (he who agitates the mind), Pradyumna (he who conquers all) and Kushumesu (he whose arrows are flowers).